benoitblais-hashicorp-demo/HCPTerraform-PoliciesFactory/docs/README_header.md

 ## Permissions

-To manage the agent pool resources, provide a user token from an account with appropriate permissions.
+To manage resources, provide a user token from an account with appropriate permissions.
 This user should have the `Manage policies` permission.
 Alternatively, you can use a token from a team instead of a user token.

 ## Authentication